bhsingleton/dcc/README.md

 * **Mesh**: Specifies the nodes that should be selected for export and which mesh data components should be included.
 * **Custom Scripts**: Provides developer hooks to inject their own pre/post export code on export.

-### Where is my data?
+> [!NOTE]
-All data gets serialized to the file properties.
+> All data gets serialized to the file properties.
-This allows your data to be accessed externally by other tools for referencing.
+> This allows your data to be accessed externally by other tools for referencing.